mattcowen/forefront-lz/bootstrapping/readme.md

 ## Deploy

-Create a .env file from the .env.sample and populate it with the resource group, storage account name and container name.
+Create a .env file from the .env.sample and populate it with the resource group, storage account name, container name and globally unique key vault and container registry names.
 From a Linux shell, login with az login and first run:

 ``` bash bootstrap.sh ```